+Fig. 1b.
+The table (courtesy of Jonathan M. Dorfan) translates time into more common language and exhibits the temperatures for each epoch.
+To relate to our present era, the temperatures for each epoch are also given in terms of the temperature of the center of our sun.
 The road map, outlining the universe's journey from its origins, is illustrated in Fig. 2.
-It has not always been a smooth journey, from an initial period of cosmic inflation; to the origin of ordinary matter as we know it, comprising only 5% of the known energy of the universe; to the origin of dark matter, comprising another 30% of the known energy of the universe; to the birth of the first few elements of the periodic chart (H, He, Li); to the formation of the galaxies; to the origin of the known energy of the universe is in a dark energy, which we have only very recently discovered; to destiny.
-These momentous events have taken place over 14 ± 1 billion years, with positions in time as shown in the upper part of the figure.
+It has not always been a smooth journey, from an initial period of cosmic inflation; to the origin of ordinary matter as we know it, comprising only 4% of the known energy of the universe; to the origin of dark matter, comprising another 23% of the known energy of the universe; to the birth of the first few elements of the periodic chart (H, He, Li); to the formation of the galaxies; to the origin of the known energy of the universe is dark energy, which we have only very recently discovered; to destiny.
+These momentous events have taken place over 13.7 billion years, with positions in time as shown in the upper part of the figure.
 The tools on earth and in the heavens that we use to stake out these cosmic signposts are listed in the lower part of the figure, along with the accelerators and telescopes of the future that will be needed to further guide our understanding.